Spicy and saucy stir-fried noodles with seafood spiked with chili sauce and umami-boosting shrimp paste is a favorite by many Indonesians.

-The lady who originally started her business selling Mee Kangkung Belacan at our little home town in Indonesia, probably the pioneer of it, has tremendous success and this business is now inherited to her son and as far as I know, he is doing VERY WELL!!
+The lady who originally started her business selling Mie Kangkung Belacan at our little home town, probably the pioneer of it, has tremendous success and this business is now inherited to her son and as far as I know, he is doing VERY WELL!!
 Not sure which generation is selling now 🙂 I get this recipe from my great mama and it did fix my feeling of being homesick !!

-- 6 jumbo shrimps (deveined and shelled)
+- 6 jumbo shrimps deveined and shelled

-- 6 thin slices of pig liver (optional, but I love it)
+- 6 thin slices of pig liver optional, but I love it

-- 4 fish balls (sliced)
+- 4 fish balls sliced

-- 2 tomatoes (quartered)
+- 2 Roma tomatoes quartered